If Your CPAP Mask is Uncomfortable, Chances are it’s the Wrong Size

 A CPAP mask can be too small or too large or have a particular shape that does not match up well with your facial structure.
 Any of these issues can make the mask uncomfortable and ineffective and the user less willing to continue with therapy.
 Since faces come in many different shapes and sizes, it is important to choose a CPAP mask that meets your needs and features.
 Depending on the manufacturer, there are a variety of styles and sizes a customer can select from.

 For example, with the Respironics OptiLife mask, sizes include petite, small and medium pillows with small and medium CradleCushions, and medium and large pillows with medium, large and large narrow CradleCushions.
 The ResMed Activa LT comes in small, medium, large and large narrow.
 It also has one specific to women with an extra small available.

-People with sleep apnea who are using CPAP therapy already have much to deal with: changing a routine which has been the same for many years can be difficult, not to mention wearing a CPAP mask all night long.
+People with sleep apnea who are using CPAP therapy already have much to deal with.
+Changing a routine that has been the same for many years can be difficult.
+Not to mention wearing a CPAP mask all night long.
 There is always a period of adjustment for all CPAP users.
 Having a comfortable and properly fitted CPAP mask makes the transition much less bothersome.

 The CPAP mask experts at The CPAP Shop can assist you in finding the perfect mask.
 Just call us at 1-866-414-9700 Monday through Friday between 8:30 a.m. and 5:30 p.m. or visit our website at www.thecpapshop.com.